The main questions I always get are:

 Oliver started naturally waking up by 7:30 because he realized we’re not moving any time before!
 I remember when he was younger, he would wake up at 4:00 am and I was just like “nope buddy we’re not starting the day now!
 No way!” and I’d try everything to put him to sleep…back rub, nose rub, shhhhh, rocking…you name it!
 It was most of the time successful!

 One thing I’ve learned is that I always believe and trust that he’ll fall back asleep.
 If I go in the situation with negative thoughts and all myself “He’ll never sleep.” it’s not going to happen, not healthy and more stressful.

 Another thing is that at the beginning, they’re all over the place and you just have to accept that.
 I realized that I’d find myself trying to rock him to sleep because I was the one dying to sleep! wishful thinking!
 You’re better off going with your baby’s flow until he understands the world a little better!
 Patience!

-Now Oliver is dead on with a schedule, of course it changes time to time because these little creatures are unpredictable but I can have a pretty good idea on what to expect for him and I throughout the day.
+Now Oliver is bang on with a schedule.
+Of course, it changes from time to time because these little creatures are unpredictable but I can have a pretty good idea of what to expect for us throughout the day.

-- How did you set a schedule for your baby?
-I think I’ve set a schedule with him by instinctively and naturally observe my baby and meet his needs.
+I think I’ve set a schedule with him instinctively, naturally observing my baby to meet his needs.
 Little by little I started seeing a pattern and sometimes I’d ease him into preparing him for a nap because of what seemed to be his previous behavior on other days.
-I’m very careful with not leaving him with negative feelings or anxiety about certain things.
+I’m very careful to not leave him with negative feelings or anxiety about certain things.
 I don’t let him cry to sleep and I’m consistent on how I do things so he knows what to expect.
 I think that’s why he’s fairly been an easy, gentle baby.

-Let me know if you have any questions and I hope this helps!!!!!!
+Let me know if you have any questions.
+I hope this helps!!!!!!